Prince Charles expresses 'deep personal regret' over supporting former Bishop convicted of sex offences

 In 1996, the Prince said to Ball in a letter: “I pray the Duchy will be able to find something suitable for you both in due course … I long to see you both settled somewhere that suits you … and not too far from here so you can come over more easily.”

-It suggests Ball as a regular visitor to the Prince’s property at Highgrove and the Prince’s statement says that he extended invitations to Peter Ball “to give Holy Communion at my home … from time to time, starting in 1993” Ball and his brother later became tenants of a Duchy property in 1997.
+It suggests Ball as a regular visitor to the Prince’s property at Highgrove and the Prince’s statement says that he extended invitations to Peter Ball “to give Holy Communion at my home … from time to time, starting in 1993”.

+Ball and his brother later became tenants of a Duchy property in 1997.

 The Prince wanted his correspondence and phone calls with Ball to be viewed in the context of “my understanding at the time” which was that Ball had been “falsely accused of a single offence (the nature of which was unknown to me).

-Whilst Charles admits that he did take “the opportunity to ask” the Archbishop of Canterbury about Peter Ball, he adds that “at no stage did I ever seek to influence the outcome of either the police investigations into Peter Ball and nor did I instruct or encourage my staff to do so.”
+Whilst Charles admits that he did take “the opportunity to ask” the Archbishop of Canterbury about Peter Ball, he adds that “at no stage did I ever seek to influence the outcome of either the police investigations into Peter Ball and nor did I instruct or encourage my staff to do so".

-The statement says that he had only been told by Ball that he had been “involved in some form of ‘indiscretion’, which prompted his resignation.
+The statement says that he had only been told by Ball that he had been “involved in some form of ‘indiscretion’," which prompted his resignation.

-He adds: “in the 1980s and 1990s there was a presumption that people such as Bishops could be taken at their word and, as a result of the high office they held, were worthy of trust and confidence.”
+He adds: “In the 1980s and 1990s there was a presumption that people such as Bishops could be taken at their word and, as a result of the high office they held, were worthy of trust and confidence.”

 He then writes in the light of recent events: “That has changed over the years”.

-The Prince also says he did not know until many years later of the caution that Peter Ball received from the police in 1993 and says that “I was not aware until recently that a caution in fact carries an acceptance of guilt.”
+The Prince also says he did not know until many years later of the caution that Peter Ball received from the police in 1993 and says that “I was not aware until recently that a caution in fact carries an acceptance of guilt".

-Charles concludes by writing that he never rushes to private judgement when individuals have faced allegations and has always “taken the view that the judicial process should take its course.”
+Charles concludes by writing that he never rushes to private judgement when individuals have faced allegations and has always “taken the view that the judicial process should take its course".

 He wrote: “I am then able to ground my opinions in facts tested by law, rather than hearsay.”